Eastern Regional Libraries: Lilydale Library

-Lilydale Library joined the Eastern Regional Libraries service in 1995.
-Lilydale Library is located beside the Yarra Ranges Shire Council Lilydale Community Link centre.
+Lilydale Library joined the Eastern Regional Libraries service in 1995.Lilydale Library is located on the Lilydale Lakeside Campus of Box Hill Institute.

 Montrose Library

 The Montrose Library was opened on 3 May 1986 and is located at the foot of the Dandenong Ranges next to the Montrose Town Hall.

 Mooroolbark Library

 Mooroolbark Library opened in July 1984.
 It is located close to the Mooroolbark Station and overlooks Hookey Park.

 Yarra Junction Library

 Yarra Junction Library opened in Hoddle Street in 1993.

 Mobile Libraries

 The first mobile library services were introduced in 1977 to the Healesville and Sherbrooke area.
 The Upper Yarra Mobile was added in 1981 and the Knox Mobile in 1985.
 Following the amalgamation of Eastern Regional Libraries in 1995 with Lilydale Library Service, the mobile services were streamlined into the Knox Mobile, Ranges Mobile and Valley Mobile to service all three council municipalities.

 In 2011, the mobile library service underwent an infrastructure review, and the Valley Mobile was retired and the service points reassigned to the Ranges Mobiles.

 In September 2012, the Knox Mobile was retired and replaced with a new vehicle, with the service being re-branded as the Knox Outreach.
 The timetables were further re-designed to include visits to residential care facilities, community housing, small local shopping districts and for festival attendance.
 Yarra Ranges Outreach Vehicle was also introduced in September 2012 and provides services to aged care facilities, retirement villages, caravan parks.
 The Yarra Ranges Flexi Vehicle was also commissioned and provides library services and storytimes to children's playgroups, kindergartens and recreational parks within the Shire of Yarra Ranges.